AbsaOSS/pramen/README.md

     # The API to use to query Hive.
 Valid values are: "sql" (default), "spark_catalog"
     hive.api = "sql"

+    # [Optional] Default database
     database = "my_db"

+    # [Optiona] When possible prefer ADD PARTITION to MSCK REPAIR when updating metastore tables in Hive.
+    # It is not always possible.
+When a table is initially created, MSCK REPAIR is always used to pick up all partitions.
+    # Also ADD PARTTITION is only for Parquet format.
+    # This option can be overridden per metatable.
+    hive.prefer.add.partition = true

     # Optional, use only if you want to use JDBC rather than Spark metastore to query Hive
     hive.jdbc {